Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

             title="&nbsp;Visual Studio&#8482; Dependency diagram&#013;&#010;Image credit: Microsoft&#174;" /></picture>
 </td><td>

-🏝️ The architecture of both demands creativity and grants **leeway** with vast **playland** for phantasy and missteps.
-However the goal is to quickly define operating wholes rather than ripen aesthetic values.
+🏝️ The architecture of both demands **creativity** and grants **leeway** with a vast playland for phantasy and missteps.
+However, the goal is to define operating wholes quickly rather than ripen aesthetic values.

-✏️ Endeavors in both often begin from sketching on the white paper or chalkboards.
+✏️ Endeavors in both often begin from sketching on white paper or chalkboards.

-🎨 Both enjoy the availability and flexibility of many tools, methodologies, and skills.
+🎨 Both enjoy the availability and ease of many tools, methodologies, and designing environments.

 🔋 Both must accumulate mainstream and alternative practices and reveal patterns.

-💥 Imperfect abstraction and planning in both can produce a mess, which will loudly crash.
+💥 Imperfect abstraction and planning can produce a mess that will loudly crash.

 🎈 Abuse of both for hollow promises and "sandcastles" is more typical and frequent than in other industries.